adipose tissue Disorder (atd) Specialist University of ARIZONA, TUCSON

 You will need a medical record number prior to getting an appointment which you can get by calling (520) 694-8888.
 This same number can be used to schedule an appointment with me at either the Main or South campus.
 Appointments are:

-Monday morning on the main university campus:
+Monday morning or Friday afternoon the main university campus:

 1501 N. Campbell Ave.
 Tucson, AZ 85724